 Like other forms of teaching, supervision is usually not very simple.
-Accept that, in much the same way that your graduate student or postdoctoral fellow changes over time, you will not be the same from one year to the next.
-You will be changing as your supervisees and colleagues change, requiring different things of you.
+Accept change; in much the same way that your graduate student or postdoctoral fellow changes over time, you will not be the same from one year to the next.
 Decide today which role you will try to emphasize in the coming year in your relationships with supervisees and colleagues.

-The sponsorship role involves helping a supervisee to secure funding or infrastructural resources.
+Sponsoring: Helping your supervisee to secure funding or infrastructural resources.
 Often, this is a role played by mid-career professors, who often have the combination of experience and motivation that is correlated with having grants, or by a senior professor with influence over administrative funding.
 Wherever you are in your career, be aware of the sources of financial or material help to your supervisees.
 Guidelines for grant writing with supervisees are available on the GPS website.

-Perhaps you feel up-to-date on policies and best practices, whether your practices were learned through experience, culture, or scholarship of teaching and learning; however, policy-making and research in supervision are continuous.
-You might wonder how you will remain aware of what's current: Will you be open to learning from newer colleagues and their practices?
-Will you participate in policy-making and thereby influence the university's positions?
+Perhaps you feel up-to-date on policies and best practices, whether your practices were learned through experience, culture, or scholarship of teaching and learning; however, policy-making and research in supervision continue to evolve as more research is conducted.
+Over time, will you be open to learning from newer colleagues and their practices?
+Will you participate in policy-making at the university level?
 You might discover that your colleagues want your advice and that your role-defining activities become more general.

-- How has your role as a supervisor changed as you have become more experienced?
-See the University of Oxford’s file on Different support roles [.pdf].
+How has your role as a supervisor changed as you have become more experienced?
+See the University of Oxford’s file on Different support roles.

 - Do you regularly check the McGill website to update yourself with current policies and procedures?

 From a hands-on role to a managerial role